mongodb/docs/source/reference/aggregation.rst

       braces, so that it resembles an object and conforms to JavaScript syntax.

-   You may also use :aggregator:`$project` to rename fields.
+   You may also use :pipeline:`$project` to rename fields.
 Consider the following example:

    .. code-block:: javascript